-BMP 1-3: Water Quality Issue Number 3: Stream and Watershed Education for Youth
+BMP 1-3: Water Quality Issue Number 3: Stream and Watershed Education

-High-priority stormwater issues identification: Public education and outreach on stream and watershed education for the Montgomery County Public School System sixth grade level is selected as a high-priority issue #3.
+High-priority stormwater issues identification: Public education and outreach on stream and watershed education is selected as a high-priority issue #3.

-The importance and rationale for selection of the high-priority stormwater issues: Understanding the geography, physical processes, and human activities that impact stream and wetland ecology and health can convey the importance of the human role in maintaining and improving watershed conditions and protecting beneficial uses.
-A core principle of the Science Standards of Learning curriculum for the Montgomery County Public Schools (MCPS) grade six is a basic understanding of how natural processes and human interactions impact watershed systems.
+The importance and rationale for selection of the high-priority stormwater issues: Understanding the geography, physical processes, and human activities that impacts stream and wetland ecology and health can convey the importance of the human role in maintaining and improving watershed conditions and protecting beneficial uses.
+Along with education, a focus of this issue is useful in promoting actions to reduce the impacts of pollutants.
+The program will encourage public participation in activities that the public, and particularly students and their families, can take to have a positive impact on stormwater issues.